SeabookChen/seabookchen.net/_posts/2014-05-23-download-pdf-files-automatically-in-firefox-using-selenium-webdriver.md

 {: #a-complete-example }

-For those who are willing to learn by examples right away, here is a complete example about how to save PDF files automatically in Firefox using Selenium WebDriver.
+For those who are willing to learn by examples right away, here is a complete example of how to save PDF files automatically in Firefox using Selenium WebDriver.

 {% highlight ruby %}
 # Environment Tested: